 Power users burn out first.
 Not despite their productivity — because of it.
 When the bottleneck to creation disappears, so does the natural governor on output.
 Build more.
 Ship faster.
 Crash harder.

 Precision matters here, because the term could sound like aspiration.
+It is observation.
+It is what you are already doing.

 A Superachiever is a person using AI and modern tools to create value at a scale previously impossible for an individual.
 Two components, both required: